Chart Color Schemes

 Lightning Ridge ranks among the oldest 10% of areas nationwide

-Lightning Ridge has a median age of 53, which is higher than the Rest of NSW figure of 43 and substantially exceeds the national norm of 38.
-Compared to Rest of NSW, Lightning Ridge has a higher concentration of residents aged 65-74 (16.4%) but fewer residents aged 15-24 (7.2%).
-This concentration of 65-74 year-olds is well above the national figure of 9.4%.
-Between the 2016 and 2021 censuses, the population aged 0 to 4 grew from 4.6% to 5.5%, while the 55 to 64 cohort declined from 18.2% to 16.3% and the 45 to 54 group dropped from 11.4% to 10.3%.
+Lightning Ridge's median age is 53, which is higher than the Rest of NSW figure of 43 and significantly exceeds the national norm of 38.
+Compared to Rest of NSW, Lightning Ridge has a higher concentration of residents aged 65-74 (16.4%), but fewer residents aged 15-24 (7.2%).
+This 65-74 concentration is well above the national figure of 9.4%.
+Between the 2016 and 2021 Censuses, the 0 to 4 age group grew from 4.6% to 5.5% of the population.
+Conversely, the 55 to 64 cohort declined from 18.2% to 16.3%, and the 45 to 54 group dropped from 11.4% to 10.3%.
 By 2041, demographic projections show significant shifts in Lightning Ridge's age structure.
-The 85+ group is projected to grow by 48%, reaching 80 from 54.
-This growth will be led by those aged 65 and above, who will comprise 100% of the projected population increase.
-Conversely, both the 75 to 84 and 0 to 4 age groups are projected to see a reduction in numbers.
+The 85+ group is projected to grow by 46% (25 people), reaching 80 from 54.
+The aging population trend is clear, with those aged 65 and above comprising all of the projected growth.
+Conversely, both the 75-84 and 0-4 age groups are projected to decrease in numbers.